pngme/sample-android-app-flutter/README.md

 via the Pngme REST APIs
 (see the [API Reference docs](https://developers.api.pngme.com/reference/getting-started-with-your-api)).

-> This SDK Token will be passed as the `clientKey` parameter to the Pngme SDK in your app code.

 ## Get Started
 To set up your project to use the Pngme SDK, follow these setup steps.